-Here are some of the gamifcation strategies that you can use to level up your hiring:
+Here are some of the gamification strategies that you can use to level up your hiring:

 Online Skill Tests

-Online skill tests and quizzes are a great way to screen out under-qualified candidates and, as long as you are asking questions that accurately test for skills and competencies, can both automate the initial candidate screen and add game elements to the application experience.
+Online skill tests and quizzes are a great way to screen out under-qualified candidates.
+As long as you are asking questions that accurately test for skills and competencies, gamification can automate the initial candidate screen and add game elements to the application experience.

-The only catch is, your test can’t be too time consuming.
+The only catch is that your test can’t be too time consuming.
 Many of your candidates are already employed, and asking someone to take time out of their day to complete a long, complicated test may not generate the interest you’re hoping for.

-60% of candidates have quit an application process because it “took too long,” so you need to strike a balance between effective testing and engaging testing.
-That being said, it is always best to err on the side of effective testing, as the point of this whole exercise is bringing more talent into your company.
+Keep in mind that 60% of candidates have quit an application process because it “took too long,” so you need to strike a balance between effective and engaging testing.
+It’s always best to err on the side of effective testing, since the point of your gamification is to bring more talent into your company.
 Having a higher barrier to entry may mean less candidates, but these candidates have a greater chance of being the highly skilled hire that you’re looking for.

 Completing a programming quiz might not sound like a great way to spend your lunch break, but offering rewards for the successful completion of quizzes or applications can be a good way to motivate candidates.
 Whether they are entered into a raffle or are sent company products for reaching the interview stage, adding reward elements to moving through the application process is a great way do drive candidate engagement in online skill tests and in the application process in general.

 If you decide to take a feather out of PWC’s hat and create a game to simulate working for your company, you’d better be sure that this game is engaging and appealing.
 If the game is boring, buggy or baffling, then you’ve just wasted a good deal of time and money giving people a bad experience with your brand.